Share

 The FAIR Plan: A System Under Strain

-No discussion of California’s insurance crisis is complete without mentioning the California FAIR Plan, originally designed as an insurer of last resort for high-risk properties.
+No discussion of California’s insurance crisis is complete without the California FAIR Plan, originally designed as an insurer of last resort for high-risk properties.

 Today, however, the FAIR Plan has become a major player — not by design, but by default.